Penguins' Sidney Crosby's Historic Moment Had Unsung Hero

 The Goaltender No One Was Talking About

-Lost beneath all the noise was Artur Silovs — the quiet backbone of the night.
+Lost beneath all the noise was Arturs Silovs — the quiet backbone of the night.

 Acquired from Vancouver in July of 2025, Silovs was originally drafted by the Canucks in the sixth round of the 2019 NHL Draft.
 His NHL resume remains brief.
 Including 10 playoff appearances in the 2024-25 season, this was just his 45th career game in the NHL.